shanku007/ArchiveJournalDownloader/README.md

 ## NOTE
 This is a personal project created for a researcher friend.
 Releasing this for other people with similar problem.

+# To report a problem Create a issue

 # A repo to automatically download achives from
 1. https://archive.org/
 2. https://eap.bl.uk/